DavidRaab/Sq/README.md

 # Signatures

 The Type system can be used to add type-checking to any function.
-But the idea is that this kind of type-checking is only added in developing / testing and for code running in production the type-check is removed.
+But the idea is that this kind of type-checking is only added in developing / testing.
+For code running in production the type-check is removed.
 It works like the **Memoize** module by replacing a function with type-checking.

 So in production you don't pay the price of type-checking in every function.
-You just enable it when you need to find errors/bugs.
+You just enable it when you need to find errors/bugs or during normal development to find quickly type-errors.

 ```perl
 use Sq;